 If you are considering our services, please note the following:

-- OPS needs access to the earliest printing of the photographs to be worked on for us to do our best work.
-Making a proper scan (or the use of cameras for larger items) is essential since originals contain chemical information that is usually lost once a scan is made that “skips” over that detail.
+- OPS needs access to the earliest printing of every photograph for us to do our best work.
+Making a proper scan (or the use of cameras for larger items) is essential to our photo restoration process since originals contain chemical information that is usually lost once a scan is made that “skips” over that detail.
 Most shops then make “color copies” that can easily result in the long term destruction of the image once they are exposed to prolonged sunlight.
 We do not need to keep the original once the correct scan has been made.
 Serious genealogists need to store all photographic originals in a safe, dry place.

-- OPS does not have separate pricing for component restoration stages- one for the scanning process, one computer restoration (known as Photoshop and may be subject to time spent (watch this one)), and finally one for the printing.
-We combine all three processes are into one price (additional charges for more serious restorations are quoted in advance and do not exceed the quoted amount).
-All work is done in our shop- never out sourced.
+- OPS does not have separate pricing for stages of our photo restoration processes – one for the scanning process, one computer restoration (known as Photoshop and may be subject to time spent (other studios may get you on this one)), and finally one for the printing.
+Instead, we combine all three processes into one price (additional charges for more serious restorations are quoted in advance and do not exceed the quoted amount).
+All work is done in our shop- never outsourced.
 We only make giclee’ prints which are lacquer finished after being allowed to dry over night.

 - In the case of restoring color prints, it is important to understand that UV light which is a natural component of sunlight is responsible for breaking down the chemical compounds that give reflected light, or the color you see, resulting in “fading” or loss of color.
 The software in many of today’s programs is able to recover much of this loss, the rest is done by us.
 Prints that are severely damaged or have been copied already generally do not recover well.